wbsoft/parce/docs/source/gettingstarted.rst

     from parce import *

+The first way is recommended;
-The latter way of importing is easier to use when defining your own language.
+the latter way of importing is easier to use when defining your own language.

 Defining your own language
 --------------------------